Infineon/KWS-for-XMC/README.md

 # TODO

 Ideally the audio input should be read via DMA (P2M) with a double buffer.
 However we used interrupts for sample reading since the DMA library is still in development stage.
-This might have caused some inacurracy.
+This might have caused some inacurracy. # KWS-for-XMC